 Reducing illegal dumping at charity donation bins and shops

-The EPA is committed to working with charitable recyclers to help reduce the amount of illegal dumping at donation bins and shops, and has released an Action Plan (PDF 1194KB) outlining how we will reduce this type of illegal dumping using the same six approaches implemented in the NSW Illegal Dumping Strategy 2017-21.
-These are
+The EPA is committed to working with charitable recyclers to help reduce the amount of illegal dumping at donation bins and shops, and has released an Implementation Plan outlining how we will reduce illegal dumping using the 6 approaches outlined in the NSW Illegal Dumping Prevention Strategy 2022-2027 (PDF 2.8MB).
+These are:

-The EPA will continue to encourage responsible donation behaviour, promoting the public to think about the quality of their donated items, to help reduce dumping around charity bins and shopfronts and contribute to the Government's target to reduce all types of illegal dumping by 30% by 2020.
+The EPA will continue to encourage responsible donation behaviour, prompting the public to think more about the quality of their donated items, to help reduce dumping around charity bins and shopfronts and to contribute to the circular economy.